picandocodigo/List-Category-Posts/readme.txt

 * **template** - File name of template from templates directory without extension.
 Example: For 'template.php' value is only 'template'.
 Default is 'default', which displays an unordered list (ul html tag) with a CSS class.
 This class can be passed as a parameter or by default it's: 'lcp_catlist'.
 You can also use the default 'div' value.
 This will output a div with the 'lcp_catlist' CSS class (or one you pass as parameter with the class argument).
 The inner items (posts) will be displayed between p tags.

+* **morelink** - Include a "more" link to access the category archive for the category.
+The link is inserted after listing the posts.
+It receives a string of characters as a parameter which will be used as the text of the link.
+Example: [catlist id=38 morelink="Read more"]

 == Template System ==

 Templates for the List Category Plugin are searched for in your WordPress theme's folder.
 You should create a folder named list-category-posts under 'wp-content/themes/your-theme-folder'.
 Template files are .php files.